snotskie/ttrpg/md/index.md

 **Endeavors:** This game has a customizable, accessible "Endeavor" system for representing scenes with prolonged tension, like combat or racing.
 Endeavors use tracks and buttons: There are no numbers, Stats, or board state to memorize.
 Everything is narrative or tangible.

-**Access:** These core rules are published for free, creative commons, and in a digital format that follows your existing accessibility settings.
+**Access:** These core rules are published for free and in a digital format that follows your existing accessibility settings.
 You are welcome to redistribute (but not modify or sell) copies of this book.

 <!-- **Community:** For community content and discussions, visit <https://github.com/snotskie/ttrpg/discussions>. -->